gpt-engineer-org/gpt-engineer/docs/installation.rst

 From sources
 ------------

-The sources for file-processor can be downloaded from the `Github repo`_.
+The sources for gpt-engineer can be downloaded from the `Github repo`_.

 You can either clone the public repository: